barotto/libRocketDoc/pages/cpp_manual/debugger.md

 parent: cpp_manual
 ---

-Rocket ships with an open-sourced visual debugger plugin that you can use and modify to aid you in development.
-You can try it out in the Rocket Invaders from Mars sample application by pressing SHIFT-~.
+{{page.lib_name}} ships with a visual debugger plugin that you can use and modify to aid you in development.
+You can try it out in the _Rocket Invaders from Mars_ sample application by pressing SHIFT-~.

 ### Tools